-We all know that going to college in the United States can be expensive.
-Now, you may have heard of some colleges being more expensive than others, but do you know which ones are the most expensive?
+We all know that college in the United States can be expensive.
+Now you may have heard of some colleges being more costly than others_ but do you know which ones are the most expensive?
 Here are the top 10 most expensive universities in the United States.

 10 Most Expensive Universities in the United States